mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-datatree.md

 ![{{ site.baseurl }}/images/ghpython-blankeditor.png]({{ site.baseurl }}/images/ghpython-blankeditor.png){: .img-center width="75%"}

-Simple type int he Python code, clicking on OK will save the code in the component.
+Simple type in the Python code, clicking on OK will save the code in the component.

 ## Input parameters